 3. WordPress Integration

-This is one of the best features they have.
+The direct integration with WordPress is one of the best features of CoSchedule, IMO.
 Having access straight to the headline analyzer, task list and social media marketing all at my fingertips while I’m writing my posts is absolutely fantastic!

 Every time I start a new draft post, CoSchedule adds it to my calendar as a draft and as soon as I set up my social media marketing plan and hit publish, it does all the work for me.
 I am instantly able to see it both in my calendar and in my blog post.

 This is seriously so much better than jumping around from site to site trying to see what I’ve got going on.
 It is all in one place all the time.
 I can even return to an old post and check in on the analytics of how marketing is performing and make any changes as needed.